-Woodworth Chapel erected in 1901, the center of religious life for the College and the surrounding neighborhood, was under restoration for a number of years, under the guidance of the Department of

-Interior.
-The Chapel was rededicated in 2003.
+Woodworth Chapel, erected in 1901 is the center of religious life for the College and the surrounding neighborhood.
+The Chapel was under restoration for a number of years, under the guidance of the Department of Interior, and rededicated in 2003.
 Woodworth Chapel is listed on the National Register of Historic Places.